Malik Yaqo

-Malik Yaqo Ismail (February 12, 1894 – January 25, 1974, (Syriac: ܡܐܠܝܟ ܝܐܩܥ ܝܣܡܐܝܠ) was an Assyrian tribal leader who was a Malik (chief) of the Upper Tyari tribe and a military leader of the Assyrian Levies.
+Malik Yaqo Ismail (Syriac: ܡܠܟ ܝܥܩܘܒ ܐܝܫܡܥܝܠ; February 12, 1894 – January 25, 1974) was an Assyrian tribal leader who served as the Malik (chief) of the Upper Tyari tribe, succeeding his father Malik Ismail II.
+After World War I, he became an officer in the newly organized Assyrian Levies.

 Early life

 Malik Yaqo Ismail was born on February 12, 1894, in the village of Chamba'd Malik, Tyari, Hakkari.
 He married on December 26, 1914, Maryam Youkhana, they eventually had three children, respectively: Uya, born in Iraq in 1929, Zia, born in Iraq in 1932, and Daoud, born in Syria in 1935.

 Military career

 During the First World War He participated in many battles as a fighter, and the first battle he fought as the leader of a group of 50 fighters was against Simko Shikak, the leader of a Kurdish tribe After the martyrdom of Patriarch Mar Benyamin Shimun.
 He participated in numerous battles during the First World War under the command of his father Malik Ismail II with the Assyrian Volunteers, he had first hand experience from the battles in Hakkari and the exodus to Russian controlled Persia.

 He resigned from the Assyrian Levies with the rank of major (ܪܒ ܬܪܝ ܡܐܐ), and after his resignation, he tried to join the newly formed Iraqi army, but that did not happen.